cerner/terra-core/packages/terra-avatar/docs/avatar.md

 # Avatar

 The `Avatar` variant represents a person - it displays an image or initials in a circular frame.
 If neither are provided, a fallback user icon displays.
+This is the default export of the `terra-avatar` package.

 ## Getting Started